Gulf Reef Fish Survey Update

 The reviewers also provided valuable suggestions for ways FWC may improve upon the current survey.
 Their greatest concern was the low response rate for the mail survey.
 Currently, 20% of anglers who receive a Gulf Reef Fish Survey in the mail fill out the questionnaire and return it to FWC; compared to similar scientifically designed mail surveys that obtain response rates as high as 30-40%.
 One possible explanation is that more than half of new survey subscribers report to FWC they are unlikely to fish for reef fish in the Gulf and may not need to be signed up for the survey.
 To address this, the reviewers suggested ways to ensure that when anglers purchase a saltwater fishing license and sign up for the survey, they are properly informed about the survey and whether it applies to the type of fishing they do.
 Another recommendation was to provide an option for anglers to respond to the survey online.

-In response, researchers at FWRI and staff from FWC’s Divisions of Licensing and Marine Fisheries Management are currently working together to review the report and develop a plan for implementing many of the recommended improvements to the Gulf Reef Fish Survey.
+In response, researchers at FWRI and staff from FWC’s Divisions of Licensing and Marine Fisheries Management worked together to develop a plan for implementing many of the recommended improvements to the Gulf Reef Fish Survey.

 Can the data be used to monitor recreational landings in Florida?

 The success of this collaborative effort is already paying off.
-This year, the state of Florida is participating in a new two-year pilot study which gives FWC’s Commission flexibility for managing the red snapper recreational fishery in both state and federal waters adjacent to Florida’s Gulf coast.
+In 2018 and 2019, the state of Florida is participating in a new pilot study which gives FWC’s Commission flexibility for managing the red snapper recreational fishery in both state and federal waters adjacent to Florida’s Gulf coast.
 The Gulf Reef Fish Survey will be used during this time to monitor recreational landings to ensure that the state is managing the recreational fishery within sustainable limits.

 Your participation helps!